-When we approach the Undead Settlement, we see the stranded Hollows begging for entrance be met with rabid dogs coming out of the front gate, sicced on by a resident worker.
-This isn’t the first time either since we can find several more dogs already feasting on corpses by the carriages.
-Apparently, the townsfolk no longer welcome outsiders.
-And as we explore the actual town, we find that countless bodies have been caged, strung up, or tied to wooden posts and displayed as an example.
-Some of those caged Hollows are still alive, but the vast majority seem to have been captured and killed or left to die.
-And considering the handful of what look to be torture tables found around town, many had suffered beforehand.
-This is reinforced by a whip we can acquire off a corpse there as well as the public execution platform set up in another part of town.
-There has evidently been some civil conflict in the Undead Settlement as of late, though it seems to have been mostly resolved by the time we come to town.
+When we approach the Undead Settlement, the stranded Hollows begging for entrance are met with rabid dogs coming out of the front gate, sicced on by a resident.
+This isn’t the first time either since more dogs are already feasting on corpses behind one carriage.
+The townsfolk no longer welcome outsiders.
+And as we explore town, we find that countless have been caged, strung up, or tied to wooden posts and displayed as an example.
+Some of those Hollows crowding one-man cages are still alive, but the vast majority seem to have been killed or left for dead — for quite a while if the dung pies these “cage spiders” can fling plus their fading souls are any indication.
+And many had suffered beforehand.
+One corpse in town carries a whip, and the aforementioned gallows repurposes another experiment table as a torture device, more oil barrels and firebombs ready to set them aflame.
+There has evidently been violent conflict in the settlement as of late, though it looks to have been mostly resolved by the time we come to town.
 And this infighting was most assuredly spearheaded by the evangelists.

-The preachers carry various torture implements on their belts, and among the town’s corpses we find the uniform of Undead clerics, the Red Hilted Halberd known as the weapon of clergymen, and a Red and White Shield blessed with holy magic.
-This suggests that all of the resident clergymen have been killed in this dispute, leaving only the visiting preachers.
-For a settlement characterized by its religious fervor, this seems incredibly unlikely unless the townsfolk were incited by said preachers.
-More than likely, the evangelists led an inquisition, pitching a mob of extremists swayed by their teachings against the rest of the town.
-Anyone deemed a threat was subsequently purged, whether it be the stability of their Humanity or their devotion to the faith that was in doubt.
-Laymen, clergy, nonbelievers, all of them would be judged in this witch hunt.
-Naturally, they were forced to defend themselves from the mob violence even though the extremists ultimately won out.
-If the pyre in the town square is anything to go by, they are being made sacrifices to cleanse the Dark.
+The preachers carry various torture implements on their belts, and among the town’s corpses we find the uniform of Undead clerics, the Red Hilted Halberd they are known to use, plus a Red and White Shield blessed with holy magic.
+The resident clergymen seem to have all been killed in this dispute, leaving only the visiting preachers — indeed, despite the cult procession, Eygon says that the church is abandoned, probably due to the Outrider Knight on the bottom floor.
+For a settlement characterized by its religious fervor, the evangelists must have led an inquisition, pitching a mob of extremists swayed by their teachings against the rest of the god-fearing town.
+Anyone deemed a threat was subsequently purged, whether it be the stability of their humanity or devotion to the faith that was in doubt.
+Laymen, clergy, nonbelievers, all would be judged in this witch hunt.
+Naturally, they were forced to defend themselves from the mob violence, but the extremists ultimately won out.
+If the gathering in the town square is anything to go by, they are being made sacrifices to cleanse the Dark.

 Ratty Old Man

 With how impoverished the Undead Settlement is compared to Lothric, it is understandable that the town has developed a seedy underworld.
+One of the corpses strung up in town owns kukris commonly adopted by thieves.
 Human Pine Resin is often sold for a high price due to its rarity as well as use in a “certain kind of ceremony”, which immediately raises an eyebrow.
 There will always be those willing engage in shady business transactions, but what about the rest without access to clients or merchandise?
 By all implications, many Undead have snuck into the city to rob it of valuables.
 Some have even attempted to infiltrate Lothric Castle, but they are never seen again, earning the castle a reputation for “eating people” that keeps would-be thieves away out of sheer fear.
 These attempts predate Lothric falling into chaos, so it has unsurprisingly always been dangerous to try stealing from the royal government.
 Nonetheless, this implies that these thieves have found some success stealing from the city, and the most successful of them all is supposedly an old man by the name of Greirat.

-According to the thief in question, he is a robber with the skill to have once earned fame at least within his circle.
+According to the thief in question, his skills once earned fame at least within his circle.
 Patches reaffirms that the geezer is no novice, though finding him in jail proves that he isn’t uncatchable either.
 There may be a reason for that.
-Despite downplaying himself as shabby and greedy like any other thief, the description for his ashes states that he possesses the “worthless pride” of a chivalrous thief.
+Despite downplaying himself as shabby and greedy like any other thief, the description for his ashes says he possesses the “worthless pride” of a chivalrous thief.
 In other words, he was the Robin Hood that the townsfolk doubt exists — an old man who truly believes in honor among thieves, helping his fellow man, paying back his debts, and comradery; possibly because he was once a soldier if his crumbling armor is any indication.
 It is because he is of such virtuous character that he once helped Patches break out of jail, which may explain why he got caught and thrown in that same jail by the time we warp to the High Wall.
 But being the only thief in town who seems to have this moral fiber, “worthless” is indeed an apt description.
 For all his pride, Greirat is, true to his name, an old rat who scurries in the dirty underbelly nibbling on what scraps he can; his community, no better off.

 Ashen remains of Greirat of the Undead Town.
-The handmaid of the ritual place will make use of the new items.
+The handmaid of the ritual place will have new items to offer.

 Perhaps the biggest slap in the face to his gentility concerns Loretta.
 In exchange for him selling us his merchandise at Firelink Shrine, he asks us to hand over a Blue Tearstone Ring — presumably stolen — to a woman of the Undead Settlement.
 He admits that it is a shabby request brought on by a guilty conscience, highlighting his humility and sense of honor, but it seems to be much more than that.
 After showing him a bone that we found off a corpse, he concludes that she is dead and thanks us for confirming his own suspicions.
 This implies that Greirat had set out to climb the High Wall as things in town were already starting to get dangerous with the extremists.
 And yet, he did so due to his chivalric spirit, which is why he feels the need to deliver lucrative merchandise to one of the poor back home even if not willing or able to do it himself.
 However, the thief can be seen keeled over in silence when we first leave and return to Firelink Shrine, apparently mourning Loretta’s passing.
 This is not the reaction one affords to a random stranger.

 The only clue about Lorretta’s identity is Greirat calling her an old woman and the bone that she is found gripping tightly in her cold, dead hands.
-Its description leaves no doubt that the body found strung up from one of the buildings is actually Loretta.
+Its description leaves no doubt that the body found strung up from one of the buildings is actually Loretta, another victim of the zealots — as added indication, exchanging the bone with the nest maiden nets us a Ring of Sacrifice.
 And based on its age, she has held onto it for a while, so it must belong to someone very close to her if she is willing to clutch it tight even when facing death.
 A loved one, perhaps?
 The bone is noted to be completely discolored and bearing holes, but this may be the result of exposure to the elements and human meddling after death.
 However, we may still be able to infer the owner’s identity.
 When killed during our first encounter, Greirat apologizes to “Dear” in English and “Mom” in Japanese.
 Kaa-chan (かあちゃん) is a very affectionate if casual address for a mother, though it can also be used to address one’s wife who so happens to be a mother.
-Either might apply to a old woman like Loretta.
+Either might apply to an old woman like Loretta.

 If Greirat and Loretta were a married couple who had at least one child, then the bone the old woman cherishes may belong to their child.
 The Undead Settlement was ultimately a stable community of Undead from mostly Lothric.
 Most friends and family who happen to turn Undead would be sent to the same place where they could reunite.
 At the same time, anyone who never met prior for whatever reason would have ample opportunity to foster relations in their new home.
 Therefore, it is completely possible for there to be an old married couple, though the notion of them having a child hints to their relationship predating their undeath.
 Perhaps their child died young during their lifetimes before age caught up to them, at which point the Undead curse denied them a chance to join their child in death.
 Whatever the case, this scenario would certainly explain Greirat’s guilt for leaving her and sorrow over her demise.
 She was the one thing tying him to that town.
 Who does he live for now?
 What purpose does his life still serve?
 The answer was apparently contributing to our unkindled mission.